 How to Apply

 The clinic is offered in the Winter Term.
-You can learn about the required clinical course component, clinical credits, additional requirements, and the clinical application process, by reading the course catalog description and exploring the links in this section.
+You can learn about clinical credits, pre-requisite requirements, and the clinical application process by reading the course catalog description and exploring the links in this section.